 “Self-reflection has been a big part of my career.
 I’ve been through many highs and lows.
 I’ve been made redundant 3 times through takeovers; experienced two ‘career deaths’ and have taken time out from being burnt out.”

 That was one of the many insights shared by the inspiring David Grbin, CFO for W.H.
-Soul Pattinson at our most recent emerging leaders’ event.
+Soul Pattinson at a previous Moir Group event for emerging leaders.

 Sharing his knowledge and wisdom about his career journey, he spoke about what it takes to make that leap from a technical, numbers-driven finance professional into a transformational leadership role like a CFO; but in the context of knowing yourself and your worth, being aware of those around you and having the courage and the knowledge to know that you can’t go it alone.